meteor/meteor/content/collections.md

 });
 ```

-In this example, from the Todos app, we are doing a few things that are interesting:
+This example from the Todos app defines a schema with a few simple rules:

-1. We attach the schema to the namespace of `Lists` directly.
-This allows us to check things against the schema of a list directly (rather than via inserting into the DB, see below), such as in a form (see the [methods article](methods.html)).
-2. We specify that the `name` field of a list must be a string, and must exist.
+2. We specify that the `name` field of a list is required and must be a string.
 3. We specify the `incompleteCount` is a number, which on insertion is set to `0` if not otherwise specified.
-4. We specify that the `userId`, which is optional, must be a string matching an Id regular expression.
+4. We specify that the `userId`, which is optional, must be a string that looks like the ID of a user document.

+We attach the schema to the namespace of `Lists` directly, which allows us to check objects against this schema directly whenever we want, such as in a form or [Method](methods.html).
+In the [next section](#schemas-on-write) we'll see how to use this schema automatically when writing to the collection.

-You can see from this example, that with relatively little code we've managed to restrict the format of a list significantly.
-You can read more in the [Simple Schema docs](http://atmospherejs.com/aldeed/simple-schema) about more complex things that can be done with schemas.
+You can see that with relatively little code we've managed to restrict the format of a list significantly.
+You can read more about more complex things that can be done with schemas in the [Simple Schema docs](http://atmospherejs.com/aldeed/simple-schema).

 <h3 id="validating-schemas">Validating against a schema</h3>